SNStatComp/validatesdmx/README.md

 ### SDMX landscape

 The Statistical Data and Metadata eXchange ([SDMX](https://sdmx.org)) standard is an ISO standard designed to facilitate the exchange or dissemination of [Official Statistics](https://en.wikipedia.org/wiki/Official_statistics#:~:text=Official%20statistics%20are%20statistics%20published,organizations%20as%20a%20public%20good.).
-At the core it has a logical informational model describing the key characteristics of statistical data and metadata, which can be applied to any statistical domain.
+At the core it has a logical information model describing the key characteristics of statistical data and metadata, which can be applied to any statistical domain.
-Various data formats have been defined based on this information model, such as SDMX-[CSV](https://tools.ietf.org/html/rfc4180), SDMX-[JSON](https://www.json.org/json-en.html) format), and - by far the most widely known - SDMX-ML (data in [XML](https://www.w3.org/XML/)).
+Various data formats have been defined based on this information model, such as SDMX-[CSV](https://tools.ietf.org/html/rfc4180), SDMX-[JSON](https://www.json.org/json-en.html)), and - by far the most widely known - SDMX-ML (data in [XML](https://www.w3.org/XML/)).
-A key aspect of the SDMS standard is that one defines the metadata, including data structure, variables, and code lists beforehand in order to describe what data is shared or published.
+A key aspect of the SDMX standard is that one defines the metadata, including data structure, variables, and code lists beforehand in order to describe what data is shared or published.
 This metadata is defined in an *SDMX registry* where data producers can download or query the necessary metadata.
-Alternatively metadata is distributed in a so-called *Data Structure Definition* file, which is usually an XML format.
+Alternatively metadata is distributed in a so-called *Data Structure Definition* (DSD) file, which is usually an XML format.
 Both types of modes should result in exactly the same metadata agreements.

 SDMX registries can be accessed through a [REST